esl/MongooseIM/README.md

         $ ./rebar generate

-    If more advanced relase is required (with mysql or pgsql support) a `make configure` script with appropirate option(s) has to be run before `make rel` or `./rebar generate`. `make configure` without any option will print following help message.
+    If more advanced release is required (with some specifyc db support only, f.e. mysql or pgsql) a `make configure` script with appropirate option(s) can be run before `make rel` or `./rebar generate`. `make configure` without any option will print following help message.

     ```
 specifies which 3rd party deps will be included in release